upmc-enterprises/kubeadm-aws/README.md

 $ vi ~/env.tfvars
 ```

-Fill in all the required variables, then apply the configuration:
+If you do not have a Milpa license, get a [Free Community Edition license](https://www.elotl.co/trial).
+Then, fill in all the required variables in `env.tfvars`, then apply the configuration:

     $ terraform init # Only needed the first time.
     [...]